 A study of the high points of French literature over the ages and their historical and social backdrop.
 Authors studied include the following: Rabelais, Montaigne, Racine, Voltaire, Rousseau, the Romantic poets, Hugo, Flaubert, Proust, and Camus.
 A variety of genres will be examined and discussed.
 Course taught in French.
-Offered alternate years.
-Prerequisite: FR 201; or, Instructor's permission.
+Prerequisites: FR 201; or, instructor's permission.
+Offered: Alternate years

 FR 394.
-Special Topics in French (1-3)
+Topics in French (1-3)

-The course may comprise 1) various studies of topics related to the French language and Francophone cultures; or, 2) a multi-disciplinary study of the European Union.
+The course may be comprised of various studies of topics related to the French language and Francophone cultures; or a multidisciplinary study of the European Union.
 The courses may either be taught in English or French.
-May be repeated as content varies.
+May be repeated for credit.

-GEOGRAPHY (GE)
+Geography (GE)